luischaparroc/talk4free/talk4free-frontend/README.md

 ### Google API 🔑

-For loggin in we used the API from google which is very easy to use.
-You send them the email, and google hanles authenticacion for us, returning back an objec with all the information we need (name, email, profile picture etc):
+For logging in we used the API from google which is very easy to use.
+You send them the email, and google handles authentication for us, returning an object with all the information we need (name, email, profile picture etc):

 ```javascript
 <GoogleLogin